joost-de-vries/zio-doobie-transactions/README.md

 # how to do arbitrary transaction scoping with Zio and Doobie

-To see the presentation [go to](https://the-source.it/zio-doobie-transactions/presentation/index.html) To see the presentation [go to github pages](https://the-source.it/zio-doobie-transactions/presentation/index.html)
+To see the presentation [go to](https://the-source.it/zio-doobie-transactions/presentation/index.html)

 Or run the revealjs server:
 ```cd presentation && npm install```